-Universities offering joint study programmes and double degrees – as Wittenborg University does in partnership with the University of Brighton in the UK – add extra value to its students on the international labour market.
+Universities offering joint study programmes and double degrees – as WUAS does in partnership with the University of Brighton in the UK – add extra value to its students on the international labour market.

 Such is the belief of the Netherlands Association for Research Universities (VSNU) who is encouraging Dutch universities to follow suit.
 “Joint programmes contribute to the development of students’ international skills.
 These students are then of higher value to the international labour market.
 The Dutch market also benefits off the widened talents of students with experience abroad,” the organization said in a statement.

 Since July 2010 Dutch institutions of higher education are allowed to offer joint training with one or more Dutch or foreign institutes.

 Wittenborg has been working closely with the University of Brighton since 2007, mainly with the School of Service Management and Sport, based in the town of Eastbourne.

 The partnership has now developed from what was initially a possibility for students to do their final year in the UK, to Wittenborg offering dual-taught Master of Science programmes in Apeldoorn, and developing joint research projects with its counterparts in the UK.

 - Master of Science in International Event Management